Taliban calls for foreign help after deadly Afghanistan earthquake. Here’s what we know

 (CNN) — Afghanistan’s Taliban rulers have called for international help after a huge earthquake killed hundreds of people and leveled entire villages, piling further misery on the war-ravaged country that was already grappling with food shortages and cuts to foreign aid.

-At least 1,411 were killed and 3,124 others injured after the 6.0-magnitude quake struck towns and villages close to the Pakistan border on Sunday, causing strong aftershocks in Kabul, according to Taliban government spokesperson Zabihullah Mujahid on Tuesday.
-The devastating earthquake has also destroyed more than 5,400 homes, Mujahid added.
+At least 2,205 were killed and 3,640 others injured after the 6.0-magnitude quake struck towns and villages close to the Pakistan border on Sunday, causing strong aftershocks in Kabul, according to an update from Taliban government spokesperson Hamdullah Fitrat on Thursday.
+The devastating earthquake also destroyed more than 5,400 homes, according to a government update earlier this week.

 Heavy rain, landslides and damaged roads have made it difficult for relief teams to access the remote mountainous areas hit hardest by the quake.
-Then on Tuesday evening, a second, 5.2-magnitude earthquake struck northeast of Jalalabad, in Nangarhar province, according to the United States Geological Survey (USGS).
+On Tuesday evening, a second, 5.2-magnitude earthquake struck northeast of Jalalabad, in Nangarhar province, according to the United States Geological Survey (USGS).

 The quake on Tuesday had a depth of about 10 kilometers (6.21 miles), the USGS said, with shallow earthquakes tending to be more destructive.
 Residents in the capital Kabul – west of the epicenter – reportedly felt tremors.
 It is unclear if the new tremor caused casualties or damage.